 Brynn A. Paulsen is a cognitive scientist, writer, activist and photographer working at the intersections of research, policy, and art.

-My academic work explores how the mind controls information in mind, using tools like fMRI and behavioral modeling to better understand attention, emotion, and mental health.
+My academic work explores how the mind controls the flow of information, using tools like fMRI and behavioral modeling to better understand attention, emotion, and mental health.

 Beyond the lab, I am deeply committed to bridging science and society.
-Through outreach, writing, and activism, I share scientific insights in accessible ways and highlight how research impacts our daily lives.
-As part of my work in science communication, I contribute to projects that connect evidence to policy, public dialogue, and community engagement.
+Through a combination of community outreach, scientific writing, and activism, I share scientific insights in accessible ways and highlight how research impacts our daily lives.
+As part of my work in activism, I help organize local volunteers to mobilize the fight for science-based policies, as well as assist in coordinating both targeted and general audience messaging.

-Photography and storytelling are another lens through which I explore human experience.
-My photojournalism captures politics, culture, and the quiet strangeness of everyday life, while my editorial photography leans into the cinematic, highlighting mood and narrative.
-Soon, I’ll also be sharing creative writing on my Medium account - short essays, reflections, and experimental pieces that blur the line between science and story.
+Photography and creative writing are other lenses through which I explore human experience.
+My photojournalism focuses on political movements, while my editorial photography leans into the cinematic, highlighting mood and narrative.
+Soon, I’ll also be sharing creative writing on my Medium account - short essays and reflections that blur the line between science and story.

-At the core of all my work is a simple goal: to make science, art, and human wellness accessible - and to spark curiosity about the world we share.
+At the core of all my work is a simple goal: to make science, art, and human wellness accessible - and to spark curiosity and gratitude towards the world we share.